Size: 39.4 x 61 cm (15 x 23.5 inches)

 ‘Sandwiches’ is also reproduced in Christopher Wood’s Victorian Panorama: Paintings of Victorian Life (1976), where it is described by the author as ‘one of the most realistic and unsentimental of street-scenes’.

-It was sold to the Fine Art Society at auction at Sotheby’s on 16 October 1968, and sold on again to a private owner in 1972.
+It was auctioned at Sotheby’s, London, on 16 October 1968, under the title ‘Sandwich board men, Trafalgar Square’, and purchase by the Fine Art Society.
+It was sold on again to a private owner in 1972.
 It was sold at auction at Gorringe’s in Lewes, East Sussex, in 2005, for £2,500.